lambdaclass/concrete/ROADMAP.md

     and main/test wrapper path needs a manifest row.
 Seed it with the existing arithmetic, cast, enum-union-layout, nested-place, callable-value, fuzz,
     workload, wrong-code, and exit-model corpora.
-Add mutation checks proving the oracle notices at least one injected fault in lowering, LLVM emission, QBE emission, interpreter semantics, layout, and builtin behavior.
+Add mutation checks proving the differential suite notices at least one injected fault in lowering, LLVM emission, QBE emission, interpreter semantics, layout, and builtin behavior.
 14. Run a deterministic quick QBE matrix on every CI change and a larger rotating fuzz/differential matrix on schedule.
 QBE-unavailable CI is a hard